 Vegetables and fruits

 Antioxidants in fruits and vegetables may help preserve sperm from cellular damage and keep them robust and fast, precisely what they need to run through the fallopian tubes and fertilize an egg.
-Meanwhile, vitamins E and C may improve sperm count and motility marginally.
+On the other hand, vitamin E and vitamin C may have a small but noticeable effect on sperm quality.

-Mangoes, avocados, and green vegetables like spinach and broccoli are high in vitamin E. Vitamin C can be found in oranges, tomatoes, and grapefruit, among other foods.
+Vitamin E is abundant in avocados, mangoes, and dark green veggies like broccoli and spinach.
+Vitamin C can be found in oranges, tomatoes, and grapefruit, among other foods.
 Folate, a B vitamin with antioxidant qualities that may help keep sperm free of chromosomal defects, is abundant in leafy greens, beans, and many fruits.